gopalkrishnareddy/awesome-iOS-resource/README.md

 **Manually curated collection of resources for iOS developers.**

-A curated list of awesome iOS conferences, books, blogs, articles and websites.

 Inspired by [awesome-ios](https://github.com/vsouza/awesome-ios).

+A curated list of awesome iOS conferences, books, blogs, articles and websites.<br/>There is a lot of treasure scattered across the internet.
+This list is an attempt to bring to light those awesome resources which make their high-quality material i.e. conferences, books, blogs, articles & websites available online for free.

 ## How to Use

-awesome-iOS-resource is an amazing list of resources which committed to the aspect of iOS, the best ways to use are:
+awesome-iOS-resource is an amazing list of resources which committed to the aspect of iOS.<br/>
+the best ways to use are:

 - Ask for help via [Twitter](https://twitter.com/aozhimin0811)
 - Simply press <kbd>command</kbd> + <kbd>F</kbd> to search for a keyword